Image credit: Max Pixel

 Having established what hyper-personalization is, and how advances in technology have made it so much easier to achieve, you might be wondering why exactly it stands to be the future of marketing.
 To make that clear, here are just some of the many reasons:

 - It cuts down on manual demands.
 The online sales process can’t be totally automated — not yet, at least, and likely not for a long time, if ever.
 Shoppers have nuanced requirements.
-But with every part that can be done by algorithm (identifying products to recommend, for example), time is freed up to go towards the parts that can’t.
+But with every part that can be done by an algorithm (identifying products to recommend, for example), time is freed up to go towards the parts that can’t.

 - It optimizes the impulse-buying process.
 One of the financial pitfalls of owning a smartphone is that you’ll get the urge to buy things at inconvenient times (through what are known as micro-moments).
 You might be lying in bed early in the morning and suddenly wish to buy a new shirt.
 What tends to save you is some kind of snag in the sales process: you can’t find something you like, or that fits your budget, etc. Hyper-personalization helps to get those snags out of the way, making the process as smooth as possible and making you more likely to convert.